tristanisham/zvm/README.md

 can lead to headaches when you need multiple versions of a language installed to compile your projects.

 ### Why should I use ZVM
 `zvm` is a widly supported static binary under a permissive license.
-Unlike other tools, there are no local dependencies besides `tar` and it supports a much wider install-base than other tools.
-Whether you're on Windows, MacOS, Linux, or a flavor of BSD adn Plan 9 zvm will let you install Zig.
+Unlike other tools, there are no local dependencies besides `tar`.
+It doesn't require linking to any libraries, and `zvm` supports a much wider install-base than any other Zig version manager.
+Whether you're on Windows, MacOS, Linux, a flavor of BSD, or Plan 9 `zvm` will let you install, switch between, and run multiple versions of Zig.

 ## Contributing and Notice
 `zvm` is pre-alpha software, and makes no guarentees about its stability until at least v0.1.0.
 However, the program is under constant development, and the author is very willing to work with contributors.
 If you have any issues, ideas, or contributions you'd like to suggest create a GitHub issue.